quicwg/base-drafts/draft-ietf-quic-tls.md

 To communicate their willingness to process 0-RTT data, servers send a NewSessionTicket message that contains the "early_data" extension with a max_early_data_size of 0xffffffff.
-The TLS max_early_data_size parameter is not used in QUIC, the amount of data which the client can send in 0-RTT is controlled by the "initial_max_data" transport parameter supplied by the server.
+The TLS max_early_data_size parameter is not used in QUIC.
+The amount of data which the client can send in 0-RTT is controlled by the "initial_max_data" transport parameter supplied by the server.

 Servers MUST NOT send the "early_data" extension with a max_early_data_size set